 Oscars: Best Screenplay (Pulp Fiction, 1994), Best Screenplay (Django Unchained 2012)

 In His Own Words: “When people ask me if I went to film school I tell them, ‘No, I went to films’.”

-Mr. Orange certainly knows that when he tells White, who’s trusted him enough to tell him is real name, that he’s really a cop.
-In Pulp Fiction, Butch betrays Marsellus Wallace’s trust by not throwing the fight; Vincent lives up to it by not nobbing Wallace’s wife.
+Mr. Orange certainly knows that when he tells White, who’s trusted him enough to tell him his real name, that he’s really a cop.
+In Pulp Fiction, Butch betrays Marsellus Wallace’s trust by not throwing the fight; Vincent lives up to it by not having an affair with Wallace’s wife.
 Jackie Brown and Ray Nicolette need to trust each other to ensnare Ordell.
-And Bill’s terrible punishment of his number-one DiVA was basically for a breach of trust, her trying to both flee him and — most offensive to her mentor — her own bad muthafucka nature.
-Yes, it is just honour-among-thieves, but it’s as close to morality as you’re going to get from the man who once said, “If I’ve made it a little easier for artists to work in violence, great!
+And Bill’s terrible punishment of his number-one Diva was basically for a breach of trust, her trying to both flee him and — most offensive to her mentor — her own bad nature.
+Yes, it is just honor among thieves, but it’s as close to morality as you’re going to get from the man who once said, “If I’ve made it a little easier for artists to work in violence, great!
 I’ve accomplished something…”

 Ready to make your own original films and content?
 NYFA offers a range of programs in filmmaking, cinematography, screenwriting, producing, and more.
 Students learn the fundamentals of their craft by working on hands-on projects, under the guidance of industry professionals who actively work in their respective fields.
 To learn more, request information today!